Key Breed Facts

 The Rough Collie is one of the most striking dogs when it comes to looks.
 They boast long, heavy, luxurious coats.
 They have an intelligent, elegant look about them which are just some of the reasons why the breed has found its way into the hearts and homes of people all over the world.
 Made famous in the book and film "Lassie Come Home", this beautiful dog was originally bred as working dog and boasts being among the most intelligent dogs on the planet.
 Today, the Rough Collie is a popular choice as companion dogs and family pets thanks to their kind, calm and loyal natures.

-Rough Collies are thought to be the descendants of an ancient breed the Romans bought with them when they invaded England in 50 BC and of breeds that were native to Scotland in times long past.
-It is thought these handsome dogs were named after a breed of sheep called Colleys they worked that were bred in Scotland's lowlands.
-One of the biggest fans of the Rough Collie was Queen Victoria who was so impressed with the breed, sh took her dogs to Windsor Castle after staying at Balmoral Estate.
+There are some people who believe that Rough Collies could be descendants of an ancient breed the Romans bought with them when they invaded England in 50 BC and of breeds that were native to Scotland in times long past.
+It is thought these handsome dogs were named after a breed of sheep called Collis they worked that were bred in Scotland's lowlands.
+One of the biggest fans of the Rough Collie was Queen Victoria who was so impressed with the breed, she took her dogs to Windsor Castle after staying at Balmoral Estate.

 Height at the withers: Males 55.8 - 66 cm, Females 50.8 - 61 cm